 Having a website with your own domain name legitimizes your business.
-Not having a website, having a free one, or only a free social media profile doesn’t inspire confidence in your commitment to your business or customers.
+Not having a website or at least a page on your own domain that you control may say to your potential customer that you aren’t committed enough.
 It doesn’t even have to be elaborate, just informative and well designed.
 Luckily, it is easy to create a website with a content management system, such as WordPress, and a theme to make it look decent.
 Having a website says that you are serious, you are confident in your abilities, and you have invested in the success of your business.

 Your site is available online 24 x 7.
 While you are unavailable, sleeping, or on vacation, your website is open for business.
 It will still be there answering questions, collecting leads and making sales.
 Anyone searching online for a solution that you provide can find the solution with your business at any time of the day.

 3. Global Reach

 Your website can reach anyone with an internet connection.
 You can easily reach people in other towns, other states, and other countries.
 No other platform has ever offered this.
-When I started my first business I had very limited reach with traditional choices such as flyers and Yellow Pages advertising.
+When I started my first business, I had very limited reach with traditional choices such as flyers, mailers and Yellow Pages advertising.
 For those who are still only using those old methods, it’s time to get current.
 The internet has opened up the potential reach to the entire internet connected world.

 Your site should include all information that is repeatedly asked of you so you are not answering the same questions.
 This should be a time saver for you and visitors to your site.
 You should explain enough about your business that the reader knows what you are about and what you offer.
 When clients reach out to you, you are spending time cultivating a solution and a sale.